abarriosr/content-hub-farm/README.md

     ```

 ## Adding composer packages/drupal modules:

 You can customize your code build and add additional packages following these steps:

+        $./chf build_code  ; Build or rebuild Site's source code.

 - Stop all running containers.
-- Copy the file **build.sh** into a new custom file that you can modify:

-        $cp build.sh build-custom.sh

-- Edit the contents of the file **build-custom.sh** and add/modify your own list of composer packages in this part of the file:
+- You can modify the **./bin/commands/internal/build_code.sh**.
+Edit the contents and add/modify your own list of
+  composer packages in this part of the file:

         # You can modify the list of packages defined in this block.
         # -------------------------------------------------------------